treescribe/app-legals/terms.md

 # SaaS Agreement

-*Treescribe SaaS Agreement - 6 August 2018*
+*Treescribe SaaS Agreement - 24 August 2020*

 **Capitalised words and phrases are defined in the section of the document entitled "Definitions".**

 **Provider** means Informatio Pty Ltd (ACN 162 135 864) of New South Wales, Australia, contactable on pat@treescribe.com

-**Customer** means you or the entity that you are contracting for as authorised representative, contactable on the email used to register with the product at Treescribe.com
+**Customer** means you or the entity that you are contracting for as authorised representative, contactable on the email used to register with the product at www.TryTreescribe.com

 ## 1. Supply of services

+- Customer agrees and acknowledges that all data on the Service will be deleted without the possibility of restoration during every Sunday (Sydney time).
-Provider will provide the Services described in this document to Customer in accordance with the Agreement.
+- Provider will provide the Services described in this document to Customer in accordance with the Agreement.

-Customer must be 18 years old or over to use of the Service, unless:
+- Customer must be 18 years old or over to use of the Service, unless:
   - Customer is at least 13 years old; and
   - uses the Service with the permission and supervision of a guardian.

-Customer's parent or legal guardian agrees that they will supervise Customer's use of the Service.
+- Customer's parent or legal guardian agrees that they will supervise Customer's use of the Service.

 ## 2. Agreement duration